-Establishing a basic care system to safeguard the health of women and children for pregnant women and infants.
+Establishing a basic care system to safeguard the health of women and children

+The project gave basic prenatal exam equipment to two maternity centers.
+In addition, equipment was given to the intensive care units of two tertiary hospitals in order to provide life support and monitoring for pregnant women and infants.
 The project also included a complete training program to improve health workers' abilities to care for pregnant women and infants.
 Due to the impact of the pandemic on cross-border personnel movement, the project rapidly incorporated flexibility into its training methods.